openlegend/core-rules/README.md

 -   Added a `Building Your Own Weapons` table that shows the process for building a balanced weapon
 -   **Major Change to Evasion** - the `Evasion` defense score has been changed and renamed to `Resilience` which is calculated as: `Resilience = 10 + Agility + Might + Armor` and bane defense targets have been changed to accommodate the difference
 -   **Major Change to Armor** - For multi-genre purposes, and coinciding with the change from `Evasion` => `Resilience`, Armor now has three categories: `Light`, `Medium`, and `Heavy` and is simplified in the interest of making it easier to understand where armor that is not accounted for on the table should fall on the spectrum
+-   `Battle Trance`, `Armor Mastery`, `Natural Defense`, `Two Weapon Defense` are updated to accommodate the new Armor rules
+-   `Defensive Mastery` feat added to accompany shields and new weapons with the `Defensive` property

 #### 2017 / 01 / 01
 -   Fix `Invisible` and `Blinded` banes so they don’t violate Open Legend’s "one roll" principle.
 Also clean up various other issues with both and add a “lesser” Invisible at PL 5.